-Even moderate alcohol consumption is not safe during pregnancy.
+According to the Centers for Disease Control and Prevention, in 2020, 14.3% of women reported that they drank during pregnancy.
+However, even moderate alcohol consumption is not safe during pregnancy.
 Most women know that excessive alcohol consumption can lead to fetal alcohol syndrome.
 But not many know that even limited exposure to alcohol in the womb can lead to growth deficits as well as intellectual and behavioral problems in the unborn baby (5).

 2. Herbal Teas: